Do Large Language Models Mirror Cognitive Language Processing?: Experiments

 \subsection{Correlation with LLM Evaluations}

-We carried out a comparative analysis between the LLM-brain similarity and performance on various LLM evaluations.
-For assessing the knowledge and capability, we selected two benchmarks: Massive Multilingual Language Understanding (MMLU) \cite{DBLP:conf/iclr/HendrycksBBZMSS21} and HellaSwag \cite{zellers2019hellaswag}.
+We conducted a comparative analysis between LLM-brain similarity and performance on various LLM evaluations.
+To assess the knowledge and capability, we selected two benchmarks: Massive Multilingual Language Understanding (MMLU) \citep{DBLP:conf/iclr/HendrycksBBZMSS21} and HellaSwag \citep{zellers2019hellaswag}.
 MMLU spans 57 subjects, including STEM, humanities, and social sciences, designed to evaluate the knowledge reservoir of LLMs.
 HellaSwag requires LLMs to complete sentences, serving as an evaluation of commonsense reasoning abilities.
-For alignment evaluation, we employed Chatbot Arena Elo Rating \cite{zheng2023judging}, which uses crowdsourced methods for adversarial assessments of LLM outputs, and AlpacaEval 2.0 \cite{li2023alpacaeval}, which adopts powerful LLMs such as GPT-4 to evaluate LLMs.
+For alignment evaluation, we employed Chatbot Arena Elo Rating \citep{zheng2023judging}, which uses crowdsourced methods for adversarial assessments of LLM outputs, and AlpacaEval 2.0 \citep{li2023alpacaeval}, which adopts powerful LLMs such as GPT-4 to evaluate LLMs.
 All performance results of these LLM evaluations are from publicly available benchmarks.

-Figures \ref{fig:MMLU} and \ref{fig:swag} respectively illustrate the correlation between the LLM-brain similarity and the two knowledge and capability evaluations.
-The results suggest a positive correlation between LLM-brain similarity and performance on these evaluations, aligning with similar findings from earlier studies \cite{DBLP:conf/conll/HollensteinTLZ19}.
-An intriguing finding is that LLM-brain similarity not only assesses the consistency between LLMs and human brain but also evaluate the capabilities of LLMs.
+Figures \ref{fig:MMLU} and \ref{fig:hella} respectively illustrate the correlation between LLM-brain similarity and the two knowledge and capability evaluations.
+The results suggest a positive correlation between LLM-brain similarity and performance on these evaluations, aligning with similar findings from earlier studies \citep{DBLP:conf/conll/HollensteinTLZ19}.
+An intriguing finding is that LLM-brain similarity not only assesses the consistency between LLMs and human brain but also evaluates the capabilities of LLMs.

-The correlation between LLM-brain similarity and alignment evaluations is illustrated in Figures \ref{fig:chatbot} and \ref{fig:alpaca}.
-The results reveal that, with the exception of LLaMA-2-70B-chat, the LLM-brain similarity and alignment capability of LLMs exhibit a generally positive correlation.
-LLaMA-2-70B-chat consistently achieves the highest performance in both LLM-brain similarity and alignment evaluations.
-While this LLM closely approaches the second position in LLM-brain similarity, it demonstrates a significant improvement in alignment evaluation.
-This suggests that, although LLaMA-2-70B-chat excels in addressing artificially constructed alignment evaluations, its intrinsic representation still maintains a perceptible distance from human brain.
-Furthermore, the G1 and G2 demonstrate similar trends in relationship between LLM-brain similarity and LLM evaluations.
+The correlation between LLM-brain similarity and alignment evaluations is illustrated in Figures \ref{fig:chat} and \ref{fig:alpaca}.
+The results reveal that, with the exception of LLaMA3-70B-instruct, the LLM-brain similarity and alignment capability of LLMs generally exhibit a positive correlation.
+LLaMA3-70B-instruct consistently achieves the highest performance in both LLM-brain similarity and alignment evaluations, significantly surpassing the linear trend line in the figures.
+This suggests that, although LLaMA3-70B-instruct excels in addressing artificially constructed alignment evaluations, its intrinsic representation still maintains a perceptible distance from the human brain.